 Inez Alves has a degree in veterinary medicine, post-graduated in surgery and 2 years of Ph.D. studies in veterinary sciences.
-Creator of Beyond Achondroplasia in 2013, founder and president of ANDO Portugal, the Skeletal Dysplasia National Association, in 2015.
-Vice-president of EUPATI Portugal.
-EUPATI fellow and EUPATI Fundamentals trainer.
-Patient representative at ERN BOND, the European Reference Network for Rare Bone disorders, and member of the Steering committee since 2016.
-Consultant on patient engagement.
-Lecturer on patient involvement in R&D. Health Parliament Portugal Deputy at Technology and Care Integration Committee.
-Co-chair of Patient Outcomes for EuRR-Bone, the European Registry for rare bone and mineral disorders.
-Patient expert for EMA and IMI; EURORDIS volunteer evaluator in European Joint Program for rare diseases, EJP RD, and member in the E-rare and Rare 2030 expert panel.
-Member of the management committee and communication co-leader of COST action Gemstone, Genomics of musculoskeletal traits.
-Founder and chair of the European Rare Bone Forum (ERFB), created in 2019, patient-led initiative.
-Based in Évora, an UNESCO heritage city in the south of Portugal and mother of 3 children.
-One child has achondroplasia, one of the most frequent skeletal dysplasia.
+She is a EUPATI Fellow, member of the EUPATI Faculty and the vice-president of EUPATI National Platform in Portugal.
+She is also the creator of Beyond Achondroplasia in 2013, founder and president of ANDO Portugal, the Skeletal Dysplasia National Association, a patient representative at ERN BOND, the European Reference Network for Rare Bone disorders, and member of the Steering committee.
+Her other roles include Deputy at Technology and Care Integration Committee of the Health Parliament Portugal, Co-chair of Patient Outcomes for EuRR-Bone, the European Registry for rare bone and mineral disorders, Patient expert for EMA and IMI; EURORDIS volunteer evaluator in European Joint Program for rare diseases, EJP RD, and member in the E-rare and Rare 2030 expert panel, Member of the management committee and communication co-leader of COST action Gemstone, Genomics of musculoskeletal traits, Founder and chair of the European Rare Bone Forum (ERFB).

 Ingrid Klingmann is a physician specialised in General Medicine, Clinical Pharmacology and Pharmaceutical Medicine with over 30 years of experience in different senior medical, operational and managerial functions in pharmaceutical industry, CROs and clinical trial sites with focus on clinical trial design and management, ethical and regulatory aspects.
 Since January 2003 she has her own pharmaceutical development and site management support consulting company.
 Ingrid is Chairman of the Board of the European Forum for Good Clinical Practice (EFGCP).
 On behalf of EFGCP she was and is involved in different FP7- and IMI-funded projects (ICREL, PatientPartner, PharmaTrain, EUPATI, Combacte-Magnet) and with her company in the FP7-funded paediatric LENA project and the IMI-project SPRINTT.
 Her broad professional background as physician with experience in patient care, clinical development, site management and patient engagement enables her to bridge the gaps between the interests and skills of all different stakeholders in medicines development with the aim to develop new patient-relevant treatments more efficiently.